fboulnois/factorio-docker/README.md

 # Factorio Server in Docker

 Runs a minimal [Factorio](https://www.factorio.com/) server in Docker.
+There are a few other similar projects on GitHub but none fit my requirements.

 ## Features